 Table of Contents

-The term vulvovaginitis is used when an adolescent develops an acute inflammation of the vulva and the vagina due to an infectious etiology.
-In most cases of vulvovaginitis, the patient first develops either an acute primary infection of the vulva or the vagina followed by secondary infection of the other site.
-Vaginitis alone is a condition that is characterized by the acute infection of the vagina without the involvement of the vulva.
-Patients with acute infection of the vulva usually have secondary vaginitis at the time of presentation.
+The term ‘vulvovaginitis’ is used when an adolescent develops an acute inflammation of the vulva and vagina due to infection.
+In most cases of vulvovaginitis, the patient 1st develops an acute primary infection of the vulva or the vagina followed by a secondary infection of the other site.
+Vaginitis alone is characterized by the acute infection of the vagina without the involvement of the vulva.
+Patients with acute vulvar infection usually have secondary vaginitis at the time of presentation.

 Epidemiology of Vulvovaginitis in Adolescents

 Bacterial vaginosis is commonly seen in sexually active adolescents.
-An exact cause of vulvovaginitis in prepubertal girls cannot be determined in most cases; however, a specific etiology can be usually identified in adolescents.
-Candida asymptomatic colonization of the vagina is also very common in sexually active adolescents with an estimated prevalence of 22 %.
+The exact cause of vulvovaginitis in prepubertal girls cannot be determined in most cases; however, a specific etiology can be usually identified in adolescents.
+Asymptomatic colonization of the vagina by Candida is also very common in sexually active adolescents, with an estimated prevalence of 22%.

-The most important risk factors for vulvovaginitis in adolescent girls are sexual activity, followed by the recent use of antibiotics.
-The use of contraception, douching and the immune status of the patient do not seem to correlate with the risk of vulvovaginitis in adolescents.
+The most important risk factor for vulvovaginitis in adolescent girls is sexual activity, followed by recent use of antibiotics.
+Contraceptive use, douching, and the immune status of the patient seem unrelated to the risk of vulvovaginitis in adolescents.

 Etiology and Pathophysiology of Vulvovaginitis in Adolescents

 A specific etiology of vulvovaginitis can be determined in most adolescent cases.
 Recent sexual contact is usually evident in most cases of vulvovaginitis in adolescents.
 Vaginal discharge in adolescents with vulvovaginitis can be secondary to the localized inflammation of the vagina or to cervicitis.